OkaeriPoland/okaeri-platform/README.md

 - Reading/saving is mostly the same as using bukkit's config directly (I/O is the biggest concern here) and in most cases can be done async.

 **Timers (platform's commons)**
-- Any timer created as Runnable (@Bean, @Timer (on class)) is no different from manually registering it.
+- Any timer created as Runnable (@Bean, @Scheduled (on class)) is no different from manually registering it.
-- Method @Timer comes at insignificant cost of the method invocation and DI (best used for async tasks).
+- Method @Scheduled comes at insignificant cost of the method invocation and DI (best used for async tasks).

 **Listeners (platform's commons)**
 - Any Listener registered with @Component is no different from manually registering it.